SPARK for German

 SIU Carbondale is offering after-school SPARK German language and culture courses at area high schools.
 SPARK for German is a joint project of the American Association of Teachers of German (AATG) and the Goethe-Institut.
 The AATG supports the teaching of the German language and German-speaking cultures in elementary, secondary, and post-secondary education in the United States.
 The Goethe-Institut is the cultural institute of the Federal Republic of Germany with a global reach.

 Southern Illinois University Carbondale’s SPARK Lab offers a playful approach to German lessons in after-school programs—providing early access to language instruction and creating opportunities for students to learn German.
 The trainers are undergraduate students and prospective teachers at Southern Illinois University Carbondale.
 Teaching a SPARK for German course allows them to gain first-hand teaching experience in K-12 schools and to develop their curriculum development skills.
-Our highly motivated trainers from Southern Illinois University Carbondale are offering afternoon sessions for students at Murphysboro High School, Vienna High School and Richmond County High School in the spring of 2024.
+Our highly motivated trainers from Southern Illinois University Carbondale are currently presenting these afternoon sessions for high school students from Murphysboro High School and Vienna High School on a weekly basis for up to seven weeks in the spring of 2025.

-We offer after-school programs based on age appropriate, and engaging curricula that allow students to learn some basic German, get to know the cultures of the German-speaking world, and delve into topics related to STEM, sustainability, and the humanities.
+We offer after-school programs based on age appropriate, and engaging curricula that allow students to learn some basic German and get to know the cultures of the German-speaking world and delve into topics related to the humanities.
 We are offering this program free of charge.
 Enrollment is limited.

 Contact: Mary Bricker, Ph.
 D., SIU German SPARK Lab Director, mbricker@siu.edu